-The major goals and objectives of the MSVA over the next five years are to:
+The major goals and objectives of the MSVAB over the next five years are to:

-- Increase the number of Veterans and family members receiving benefits or services. - Increase availability of services to Veterans at all levels of care. - Increase the ability to retain and hire staff. - Increase the amount of relevant information provided to the public by the MSVA through an open and aggressive Communications Plan. - Decrease staff turnover by finding ways to be more competitive with other public and private sector employers. - Increase internal and external training opportunities related to Veteran services and operations. - Renovate the Collins, Oxford, and Kosciusko facilities to ensure all facilities are up to date and safe for all residents. - Perform all preventive maintenance requirements and replace old mechanical systems to ensure all facilities meet VA requirements and provide proper life safety requirements. - Work to ensure the new Burial Equity Act for our cemeteries is properly executed to allow our Reserve Component Service Members burial in our two cemeteries. - Work diligently with volunteer organizations like Friends of Mississippi Veterans and Veteran's Outreach throughout the state to provide additional resources to our veterans. - Secure federal funding and relocate the Jackson Home due to major building structural issues, city infrastructure problems, and crime issues at the current location.
+- Increase the number of Veterans receiving benefits or services. - Increase availability of services to Veterans at all levels of care. - Increase the ability to retain and hire staff. - Increase the amount of relevant information provided to the public by the MSVA through an open and aggressive Communications Plan. - Decrease staff turnover by finding ways to be more competitive with other public and private sector employers. - Increase internal and external training opportunities related to Veteran services and operations. - Complete the new Veterans Affairs Nursing Home in Tradition. - Renovate the Collins, Oxford, and Kosciusko facilities to ensure all facilities are up to date and safe for all residents. - Perform all preventive maintenance requirements and replace old mechanical systems to ensure all facilities meet VA requirements and provide proper life safety requirements. - Work to ensure the new Burial Equity Act for our cemeteries is properly executed to allow our Reserve Component Service Members burial in our two cemeteries. - Work diligently with volunteer organizations throughout the state to provide additional resources to our veterans. - Secure federal funding and relocate the Jackson Home due to major structural issues at the current location.